CLARIAH/clariah-plus/README.md

 - distributed search functionality for vocab and ontology resources

 ### Vocabularies
-See specifically IG-Curation and the [awesome humanities ontologies](https://github.com/CLARIAH/awesome-humanities-ontologies) list.
+- See specifically IG-Curation and the [awesome humanities ontologies](https://github.com/CLARIAH/awesome-humanities-ontologies) list.
+- The need for a good vocabulary to describe metadata as related to linksets datasets

 ## Group Members